xcape-io/PyProps/CONFIGURATION_FILES.md

 - Wifi shield limit is 80 bytes
 - Yun limit (due to Bridge) is 120 bytes

-DATA messages when many I/O like on Arduino Mega 2560 and MESG information messages can go very long, and crash the sketch without notice at run-time.
+DATA messages when many I/O like on Arduino Mega 2560 and MESG information messages can go very long, and crash the app without notice at run-time.

 *ArduinoProps library* seamlessly splits long messages smartly when required.